ardeora-cmu/Project5/README.md

 [Cisco Any Connect](https://www.cmu.edu/computing/software/all/cisco-anyconnect/index.html)

-There are linux text editors available (pico, nano, and vi).
+There are Linux text editors available (pico, nano, and vi).
 You should spend a little time learning your text editor of choice.
 There is plenty of help online.